sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Solution Statement
 _(approx. 1 paragraph)_

- I would be looking at forecasting the next 14 day as it is the current Incubation period.[^1] I will have to look at what context length to set at.
+ The solution will be predictions of next 14 day as it is the current Incubation period.[^1] I will have to look at what context length to set at.
 At this point I will set that at 28 Days.
 [<img src="https://github.com/sahussain/ML_SageMaker_Studies/blob/master/Time_Series_Forecasting/notebook_ims/context_prediction_windows.png">](https://github.com/sahussain/ML_SageMaker_Studies/blob/master/Time_Series_Forecasting/notebook_ims/context_prediction_windows.png)

 Source: [ML_SageMaker_Studies by udacity]([https://newsinteractives.cbc.ca/coronaviruscurve/](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Time_Series_Forecasting/notebook_ims))